Sedatyf/Email_checker/README.md

 ## Getting started

-All you have to do is meet the requirements precised below and then run the ``user_init.sh`` bash script.
+All you have to do is meet the requirements precised below and then run the ``user_init.sh`` bash script as sudo (unless you added your user in the docker group).
 You'll be prompted information, follow them and everything should run perfectly

 ## TODO